julianschill/klipper/docs/LED_Effect.md

 # Wiring WS2812 compatible (neopixel) LEDs

-Neopixel type LEDs require one digital IO pin and a voltage supply.
+Neopixel type LEDs require one digital IO pin and a supply of power.
 Most are 5V but can be driven from a 3V source.
 Check manufacturer specifications to ensure they will work with your board.
 Each individual emitter has 4 pins.
 VCC, GND, Din, and Dout.
 Neopixel strips typically